 Photo by Kevin Li

 Emily Alesandrini (she/her) is an independent curator, art historian, and writer working in New Orleans and New York.
 Her research concerns contemporary representations of race and gender with a particular focus on issues of opacity, ornament, and the diasporic body in art by women and artists of color.
 She strives to spotlight underrepresented voices in the field and work in community-based collaboration to subvert systems of oppression and erasure within and beyond art history.
-Alesandrini has contributed to exhibitions and publications at The Studio Museum in Harlem, The Contemporary Arts Center in New Orleans, The Ford Foundation Gallery in New York, The Museum of Sex in New York, Prospect New Orleans, Wave Hill in the Bronx, The Art Institute of Chicago, and The Elizabeth Foundation for the Arts in New York, as well as Assembly Room Gallery and 1912 Gallery.
-Her essays, interviews, and reviews have appeared in A Women’s Thing, The Offing, Burnaway, and BOMB, as well as numerous exhibition catalogues.
+Alesandrini has contributed to exhibitions and publications at The Studio Museum in Harlem, The Contemporary Arts Center in New Orleans, The Ford Foundation Gallery in New York, The Museum of Sex in New York, Prospect New Orleans, Wave Hill in the Bronx, and The Elizabeth Foundation for the Arts in New York, as well as Assembly Room Gallery and the 8th Floor.
+Her writing has appeared in ARTnews, The Offing, Burnaway, and BOMB, as well as numerous exhibition catalogues.

 Alesandrini participated in Burnaway’s 2023 Arts Writing Incubator as well as Creative Capital’s 2023 Curatorial Workshop.

-Alesandrini graduated from Smith College with Latin Honors and a BA in Art History.
+She graduated from Smith College with Latin Honors and a BA in Art History.
 As a fully-funded Elizabeth Allison Emory Scholar, she earned her MA in Modern and Contemporary Art History from Tulane University.
 She continues her studies as a doctoral student in Art History at Bryn Mawr College.

 “Despite decades of postcolonial, feminist, anti-racist, and queer activism and theorizing, the art world continues to exclude ‘Other’ artists—those who are women, of color, and LGBTQ. ”